-Annual lease income that is included in other operating revenue for the fiscal year ended May 31, 2016 was \$10.6 million.
+Annual lease income that is included in other operating revenue for the fiscal years ended May 31, 2017 and 2016 was \$10.7 million and \$10.6 million, respectively.

 (b) Legal

 The Authority is involved in various litigations resulting from the ordinary course of business.
 In the opinion of management, and based on advice of legal counsel, the ultimate liability, if any, to the Authority will not have a material effect on the Authority's financial position and changes in net position.